 Studies tracking retention curves show that after several weeks, effortful learning outperforms easy learning by margins exceeding 60 percent.
 This dramatic difference emerges because productive struggles during initial learning create stronger neural connections.
 The extra processing effort during challenging tasks leads to what researchers call "elaborative rehearsal," where information becomes deeply encoded through meaningful connections rather than surface-level repetition.

-Effort vs. retention, desirable difficulties
+Effort vs. Retention, desirable difficulties

 Understanding Desirable Difficulties in Cognitive Science

 Desirable difficulties are learning conditions that create short-term challenges while enhancing long-term retention and transfer.
 Cognitive psychologist Robert Bjork introduced this concept to describe the gap between immediate performance and lasting learning.
-His research revealed that conditions appearing helpful in the moment, such as massed practice or rereading, rarely produce durable knowledge.
+His research revealed that conditions appearing helpful in the moment, such as massed practise or rereading, rarely produce durable knowledge.

 Bjork's framework distinguishes between storage strength and retrieval strength in memory.
 Storage strength represents how deeply information embeds in long-term memory, building through study and remaining stable over time.
 Retrieval strength indicates how easily that knowledge can be accessed at a given moment, fluctuating based on recent exposure or contextual cues.